Rogue-1/HTB/FullPWN/Trick.md

 ```
 ![image](https://user-images.githubusercontent.com/105310322/188243435-1dcea327-7085-4041-a91f-c927b5264b8c.png)

-So since I was not able to get and passwords I set my user to Enemigosss and inputted the following in the passwords section.
+So since I was not able to get and passwords I set my user to Enemigosss and input the following in the passwords section.

 ```' OR ' 1=-- ``` note the space after =--